Last Updated on June 10, 2026 by Megan Rynearson

 Hiking in Bryce literally feels like you’re walking through a towering forest of rocks.
 The experience is super unique and otherworldly!

-There is one entrance gate to Bryce Canyon and the main park road takes you along the rim of the Bryce amphitheater and to all of the main attractions.
+There is one entrance gate to Bryce Canyon and one main park road that will take you along the rim of the Bryce amphitheater and to all of the main attractions.

 The park is pretty long and narrow, but most people only visit the 4 main viewpoints along the rim (Sunrise, Sunset, Inspiration, and Bryce).
 The lesser-visited scenic drive is located south of the Bryce amphitheater along the main park road.